Liquid fluoride thorium reactor: Safety

 The LFTR resists diversion of its fuel to nuclear weapons in four ways: first, the thorium-232 breeds by converting first to protactinium-233, which then decays to uranium-233.
 If the protactinium remains in the reactor, small amounts of U-232 are also produced.
 U-232 has a decay chain product (thallium-208) that emits powerful, dangerous gamma rays.
 These are not a problem inside a reactor, but in a bomb, they complicate bomb manufacture, harm electronics and reveal the bomb's location.
 The second proliferation resistant feature comes from the fact that LFTRs produce very little plutonium, around 15 kg per gigawatt-year of electricity (this is the output of a single large reactor over a year).
 This plutonium is also mostly Pu-238, which makes it unsuitable for fission bomb building, due to the high heat and spontaneous neutrons emitted.
-The third track, a LFTR doesn't make much spare fuel.
-It produces at most 9% more fuel than it burns each year, and it's even easier to design a reactor that makes only 1% more fuel.
+The third track, a LFTR does not make much spare fuel.
+It produces at most 9% more fuel than it burns each year, and it is even easier to design a reactor that makes only 1% more fuel.
 With this kind of reactor, building bombs quickly will take power plants out of operation, and this is an easy indication of national intentions.
 And finally, use of thorium can reduce and eventually eliminate the need to enrich uranium.
 Uranium enrichment is one of the two primary methods by which states have obtained bomb making materials.